emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

    <img src="./assets/Configure-new-connection-general.png" alt="Configure-new-connection-general" style="zoom:35%;" />

-3. After the success connection, type the topic heading `sensor/t1` in the text box and compose the message as shown in the screenshot.
+3. After the successful connection, type the topic heading `sensor/t1` in the text box and compose the message as shown in the screenshot.
 Click the send button.
-A message under the topic `sensor/t1` is send to the dialogue box.
+A message under the topic `sensor/t1` appears in the dialogue box.

    <img src="./assets/Publish-message-1.png" alt="Publish-message-1" style="zoom:35%;" />